Now that you have determined both aV and aA, we can investigate the effect of the pairing term (aP).

 aP

-3(a) :: Keeping aV and aA at your optimised parameters (filled in from activities 1 and 2), set the pairing term (aP) to zero.
-In Graph 2, you should now see a ‘stepping’ effect depending on whether there is an odd or even number of neutrons in the oxygen isotope with masses 13 to 17.
+3(a) Keeping aV and aA as your optimised parameters (filled in from activities 1 and 2), make sure the pairing term (aP) is set to zero.
+In Figure 2, you should see a ‘stepping’ effect depending on whether there is an odd or even number of neutrons in the oxygen isotope with masses 13 to 17.
 This is the effect of the pairing term.

-What is the scale of the stepping you see in graph 2?
+What is the scale of the stepping you see in Figure 2?

 keV